-- k.
-According to the IAAF, the Athlete committed an ADRV by reference to one entry in the so-called London Washout Schedules (EDP0019).
-The IAAF has not submitted any evidence as to who created the London Washout Schedules and when they were created.
-There is also no evidence supporting the IAAF's allegation that the Athlete was part of a washout testing programme or that she even knew about such a programme. - 1.
-Sample 2729632, which appears in EDP0019, allegedly contained "oral-turinabol 6000" (or dehydrochlormethyltestosterone ("DHCMT")), which is a prohibited substance.
-The Athlete does not dispute that she provided a sample with this number, but she strongly denies that it contained any prohibited substances.
-The IAAF has not offered any explanation or adduced any evidence which would help the Athlete understand (i) what allegedly happened to her sample after it was tested; (ii) where the sample was stored; (iii) by whom it was analysed; (iv) whether there is a B sample; and (v) why the sample has not been retested.
-Nor is there any explanation or evidence explaining when, how and under the supervision of whom, the Athlete allegedly took DHCMT. - m.
-The relevant entry is reported as negative in the ADAMS database, which is the only official and reliable system containing results of athlete testing.
-The mere fact that Dr. Rodchenkov claims that results were wrongly reported in ADAMS, without further corroboration, cannot constitute sufficient proof of an ADRV.
+- m.
+The IAAF has not offered any explanation or adduced any evidence which would help the Athlete understand (i) what allegedly happened to her samples after they was tested; (ii) where the samples were stored; (iii) by whom they were analysed; (iv) whether there are any B samples; and (v) why the samples have not been retested.
+Nor is there any explanation or evidence explaining when, how and under the supervision of whom, the Athlete allegedly took prohibited substances. - n.
+The relevant entries are reported as negative in the ADAMS database, which is the only official and reliable system containing results of athlete testing.
+Moreover, the T/E ratios indicated in these documents differs from the official laboratory results.
+The mere fact that Dr. Rodchenkov claims that results were wrongly reported in ADAMS, without further corroboration, cannot constitute sufficient proof of an ADRV. - o.
 The evidence of Prof. Graham (the Athlete's doping expert) confirms that the information contained in the London Washout Schedules is not scientifically credible.
+In particular: